Find a teacher

 Songs

 I have always been interested in Central Asia because it is not widely publicized in the media around East Asia and South East Asia, so it is kinda exotic to me.
 The only Central Asian friends that I know are those from Tajikistan and Mongolia.
-They come to Taiwan to study and that's how we met each other.
+They came to Taiwan to study and that's how we met each other.

 One time as I was searching for some songs on YouTube, I found Zhanar Dugalova, who is a singer from Kazakhstan, and later, I found out that she was the winner of Turkvision 2014.
 That was also the first time I learned about Turkvision.
-Prior to that, I knew only Eurovision.
+Before that, I knew only Eurovision.

 Apparently, the recommended song playlist that YouTube has shown me does not have only Kazakh songs, but also Kyrgyz and Turkmen songs!